jubeemer/HWI_tutorials/CAN/README.md

 at the wikipedia link above for details.

 For communicating with the Talon SRX, the arbitration ID of the message is of the 29 bit format.
-It consists of 22 bits specifying the "type" of message followed by 6 bits specifying the device ID.
+It consists of 20 bits specifying the "type" of message followed by 6 bits specifying the device ID (3 bits are unused).

 Data Frame
 ----------